jakethedev/tavernbot/README.md

-This is a generator bot for Game Masters of D&D. Initially, this will just be a Discord bot, but it will soon break apart into multiple modules - notably, the tavernlib directory will live as its own project on NPM as a catchall multi-use RPG lib, with multiple build commands for use as a bot or as a web page plugin.
+This is a generator bot for Game Masters of D&D. Initially, this will just be a Discord bot, but it will soon break apart into multiple modules - notably, the dungeonary directory will live as its own project on NPM as a catchall multi-use RPG lib, with multiple build commands for use as a bot or as a web page plugin.